Concerns and controversies at the 2012 Summer Olympics: Men's 800 m athletics heat

 During a preliminary heat of the 800 m event, Algerian runner Taoufik Makhloufi stopped running after only 200 m and walked off the track.
 It was suggested he deliberately stopped running in order to save himself for the 1500 m race the following day, where he was fancied as a medal winner, and that the Algerian officials had earlier failed in their attempts to withdraw him in time from the 800m contest.
 Makhloufi was dismissed from the Games by the IAAF, who accused him of not giving an honest effort, violating the Olympic ideal, but Algerian officials lodged an official protest, stating that Makhloufi withdrew from the race because of a knee injury.
 After being examined by doctors, Makhloufi was reinstated in time for the 1500 m final.
 He then won the gold medal in the 1500 m race.
 "Every person who wins a race forgets about his aches and pains" said Makhloufi.

-Other

 Athletes' behavioural issues

+Association football

 Swiss footballer Michel Morganella was sent home by the Switzerland football team after he sent a tweet following their 2–1 loss against South Korea, saying that South Koreans 'can go burn' and referred to them as a 'bunch of mongoloids'.
 Gian Gilli, the director of Swiss Olympic Committee, said that the tweet "discriminated, insulted and violated the dignity of the South Korean football team and people".